S-VANSH/PYTHON-PRACTICES/README.md

 Assigning Values to Multiple Variables in One Line: It's like giving names to different things all at once.
 For example, calling an apple, a banana, and an orange by their names in one go.
 One Value to Multiple Variables: This line gives the same value to many things at once.
 Like giving everyone in a room the same piece of candy.

+#READ ME FOR MODES.py

+Setting Initial State:
+   - It starts by setting `current_mode` to "happy" and `grocery_bag` to have chocolate inside it.

+Upgrading Mood:
+   - It upgrades the mood by adding " and Excited" to the `current_mode` variable.
+   - Then, it prints out a message saying how the mood has been upgraded.
+   Checking User's Mood:
+   - It asks the user if they are feeling happy.
+   - If the user's mood isn't "Happy" (capitalization doesn't matter), it asks if they'd like a snack.
+   - If there's chocolate in the grocery bag, it says where to find it and hopes the user feels better with another snack.
+   - If there's no chocolate in the bag, it informs the user that chocolate is available and wishes them a good day.

 CONTIRBUTOR:
 VANSH